 You can also create a custom attribute expression written in Arcade to label a feature layer.
 For example, an Arcade expression might be created to derive a yearly sales figure for individual sales territories by summing the value of monthly sales fields.
 If an expression is already available for the layer, you can use it for labeling.
 You can also edit your Arcade expression directly in Map Viewer.

 Map Viewer automatically places labels on the map on or near the features they describe.
 You can control the text size, color, and style to help differentiate labels from different layers.
 You can also specify at what zoom levels the labels are drawn on the map.

 You can create labels for features in the following types of layers:

-- ArcGIS Server map image layer that supports dynamic layers
+- ArcGIS Server map image layers that support dynamic layers

 - Individual layers from an ArcGIS Server map image layer